cyclus/cyclus.github.com/source/basics/fcs_background.rst

 Nuclear Fuel Cycle Simulators
 -----------------------------

-A nuclear fuel cycle simulator is a tool used to explore the impacts of alternative nuclear fuel cycle choices when considered as a full system at a national or international level.
+A nuclear :term:`fuel cycle simulator` is a tool used to explore the impacts of alternative nuclear fuel cycle choices when considered as a full system at a national or international level.
 Fundamentally, these simulators track the flow of materials through the nuclear fuel cycle, accounting for processes